How Do Credentialing Delays Hold Up Reimbursement?

 Credentialing Delays That Hold Up Reimbursement

-By MedPrecision Editorial Team · Published
+By MedPrecision Operations Team · Published

 Every day a provider is not credentialed with a payer is a day you cannot bill that payer for their services.
 Credentialing delays are one of the most expensive and least visible revenue problems in medical billing.
 A new provider who waits 90-120 days for credentialing while seeing patients full-time can generate $50,000-$150,000 in claims that may never be paid.
-And it is not just new hires — lapsed credentials, missed re-credentialing deadlines, and incomplete applications create the same problem for existing providers.
+And it is new hires — lapsed credentials, missed re-credentialing deadlines, and incomplete applications create the same problem for existing providers.

 Why Credentialing Delays Happen